ShiroiHanaChan/ProjectFlag2025/README.md

 Final assignment for my Front End Developer course.

-**Block Breaker!** is a web application featuring a game developed as the final assignment for a Front End Developer course, made with fellow developers and game fans as to create something that interesses both.
+**Block Breaker!** is a web application featuring a game developed as the final assignment for a Front End Developer course, made with fellow developers and game fans in mind as to create something that interesses both.

 ## Tech Stack